The Bankrate promise

 - Southwest® Rapid Rewards® Performance Business Credit Card

 To use the pass, all you have to do is log in to your Southwest Rapid Rewards account and set up a designated “companion.”
 This person gets to fly with you on each domestic or international flight you take.
 You will still owe airline taxes and fees for your companion.
 These fees start at $5.60 per leg for domestic flights and can go up to $100 or more for international flights to Mexico and the Caribbean.

 You can only change your designated companion up to three times per calendar year.
 Also, your companion can only fly for free with you; they cannot use the pass to fly alone or with someone else.

 How many times can you use the Southwest Companion Pass?

-As we mentioned already, the Southwest Companion Pass is good for the remainder of the year you earn it and the entire following year.
-With that in mind, how long you have it depends on when you reach the point threshold during the calendar year.
+Since the Southwest Companion Pass is good for the remainder of the year you earn it in and the entire following year, how long you have the pass depends on when you reach the point threshold during the calendar year.

 For example, if you opened a Rapid Rewards account on Jan.
 1, 2023, and earned 135,000 points (posted to your account) by the end of June 2023, you’ll enjoy the benefits of the Southwest Companion Pass for the rest of 2023 and throughout 2024.
 The earlier in the year you achieve Southwest Companion Pass status, the longer you’re able to enjoy the benefits and savings.

 One exception is any Companion Pass earned through the consumer cards’ current welcome offers (30,000 Rapid Rewards points and a Companion Pass after spending $4,000 on purchases within the first three months from account opening — when you apply through March 13, 2023).
 In this case, the pass is valid through Feb.
 28, 2024, rather than through December 2024.